Take Me Deeper

 So, what’s the prognosis, doctor?”
 I inquired eagerly, filled with anticipation.

-To my surprise, he asked, “What color do you want?”
+During my subsequent visit, to my surprise, the doctor asked, “What color do you want?”
+His question completely caught me off guard.

-Erring on the side of caution, he explained that he was going to put me in a hard cast.
+Erring on the side of caution, he explained that, despite the X-rays looking good, he was going to put me in a hard cast as this was the standard protocol.

 “So, what color do you want?” he asked again.

-“This is standard procedure,” he reassured me.
-“You can expect to wear it for about six to eight weeks, with a full recovery taking up to three months for someone your age.
+“You can expect to wear it for about six to eight weeks, with a full recovery taking up to three months for someone your age,” he said.

 “Are you kidding?
 Six weeks?
 But I was just—” My words were cut short as the surgeon continued to counsel me on what I should expect next.